 Some may believe that Urdu-speaking people read and understand the Arabic language.
 To a certain extent, this is true.
 Urdu and Arabic languages share a similar script.
 Yet, there are many differences between their language families, some of which you will find right here!

-Let’s look at Urdu script versus Arabic together.
+Let’s look at Urdu script versus Arabic together and learn more tips from this lesson.

 Urdu is the national language of Pakistan.
 There are also many Urdu speakers in India and a few in Bangladesh.
 But Urdu is the native language mainly of Pakistan.